alxhslm/alxhslm.github.io/content/projects/coffee-rating-prediction/index.md

 | China           | 1   |
 | Kenya           | 1   |

 If we look at the distribution of pricing for the most common countries, we see that the distribution is quite different in each country.
-In particular, the coffees sold in the US are much more "peaky".
+In particular, the distribution of coffees from US roasters has a much more pronounced peak at the lower price level.
 This likely indicates that there is some bias in the dataset.
-Given that CoffeeReview is based in the US, there are disproportionately more affordable coffees from US roasters.
+Given that CoffeeReview is based in the US, they have reviewed a disproportionate number of more affordable coffees from US roasters.

-{{< alert >}}
-This strong bias towards coffees roasted in the US means that it is unclear how well our will apply to coffees roasted outside the US.
-In addition, the number of different countries present is very small, and we cannot for example, predict if coffees from German roasters would be more or less likely to be highly rated.
-{{< /alert >}}

 ```python
 import plotly.express as px